ng-bootstrap/ng-bootstrap/README.md

 We support the same browsers and versions supported by both Bootstrap 4 and Angular, whichever is _more_ restrictive.
 See [Angular browser support](https://angular.io/guide/browser-support) and [Bootstrap browser support](https://getbootstrap.com/docs/4.5/getting-started/browsers-devices/#supported-browsers) for more details.

-Out code is automatically tested on all supported browsers.
+Our code is automatically tested on all supported browsers.

 ## Getting help